Visiting the Statue of Liberty is one of the most rewarding experiences of a New York holiday.

 The ferry tickets include access to the massive Statue of Liberty, Liberty Museum, and National Museum of Immigration on Ellis Island.

-This article shares everything you must know before booking your Statue of Liberty ferry.
+This article covers everything you must know before booking tickets for a Statue of Liberty ferry.

 Where to take Statue of Liberty ferry